BurlingtonCodeAcademy/sdb-summer-2021-curriculum/week-7/labs/fetching_data.md

 At the root level of the directory, create `server.js` and `data-store.js`.

+`data-store.js` will be identical to your previously built file.

+`server.js` will combine the code written in `mongo-client` with an Express server.

-Optionally, Create a proxy in `package.json`.
+Optionally, create a proxy in `package.json`.

 ## A Note on Reusing DataStore